 Some of us are not very good with houseplants.
 In fact, some of us find keeping a Spider Plant alive a bit of a challenge.
 I am proud to say, though, that I have a Poinsettia which I have managed to keep alive for nearly 6 years.
 This is a bit of a miracle because my Poinsettia care consists of watering it when I remember.

-If you follow a few of Stars For Europe’s care guidelines (#1 remember they HATE cold and draughts so keep away from doors and windows) then they should last until Christmas, and after that, just chuck it away or, if it’s like mine see how many Christmases you can make it last for.
+The most important thing to remember is that Poinsettias HATE cold and draughts so keep away from doors and windows and then they should last until Christmas.
+After that you could put them out for recycling or if it’s like mine see how many Christmases you can make it last for.

-* Don’t over-water them by leaving a pool of water in bottom of the pot or saucer they’re sitting in.
+Don’t over-water them by leaving a pool of water in the bottom of the pot or saucer they’re sitting in.
 Only water when the soil is almost dry (preferably with lukewarm water).

-Did you know that Poinsettias got their name from Joel Roberts Poinsett, the man who introduced them to the US in 1828.
+Poinsettias got their name from Joel Roberts Poinsett, the man who introduced them to the US in 1828?

-Poinsettia Day is 12 December, commemorating the death of Poinsett on 12 December 1851.
+December 12 is Poinsettia Day to commemorate the death of Poinsett on 12 December 1851.